logo

 By ensuring compliance, these services not only protect the practice but also earn patients’ trust.
 The focus should remain on providing dental care rather than navigating complex regulatory landscapes or tracking down patients for their credit card details.

-Subscriptions create innovative solutions for dental care.
+Subscriptions create innovative solutions for dental care

 As the dental industry adapts to the realities of a changing economy and patient needs, the subscription model will play a crucial role.
 Approximately 60% of Americans are not visiting the dentist, largely due to the absence of dental insurance or financial constraints.
 For those patients, dental subscription services offer a solution to get them into the chair without the burden of large, one-time care expenses.